kolkhis/tech-notes/perl/file_operations.md

 print "Markdown files in the current directory:\n" . @markdown_files;
 ```

-The `find` subroutine basically recursively searches through the directory
+The `find` subroutine recursively searches through the directory given, loops
-given, loops over the filenames, and passes them through the anonymous
+over the filenames, and passes them through the anonymous subroutine given.
-subroutine given.

-It takes in an anonymous subroutine as an argument, "wants", which defines
+It takes in a subroutine as the first argument, the "wanted" function, which
-we do with the input.
-Each filename (and directory name) is passed through this
+defines what happens with the input.
+Each filename (and directory name) is
-subroutine as the default argument.
+passed through this subroutine as the default argument.

 So, within that subroutine we define what we want to do with the files that we
 find.